Tenant Eviction by County Court order for possession & Request for faster enforcement by the High Court Enforcement Officer

 If the Landlord hasn’t yet made an application for a County Court order then we recommend that the request to instruct a High Court Enforcement Officer is made at the same time, with reference to Section 42 of the County Court Act.
 It is always at a judge’s discretion if this transfer for enforcement by the High Court Enforcement Officer can proceed.

-The landlord will have to give formal reasons why speed of action is considered necessary in the letter, which should accompany the application of transferring the enforcement of the County Court order for possession to a High Court Enforcement Officer.
-This can include prevention of further loss of rental revenue, residential property at physical risk or avoid further damage, overcrowding or a challenging tenant eviction is anticipated.
+The landlord should give formal reasons why the speed of action is considered necessary in the application to transfer the enforcement of the County Court order for possession to a High Court Enforcement Officer.
+This can include prevention of further loss of rental revenue, a residential property at physical risk or avoid further damage, overcrowding or a challenging tenant eviction is anticipated.
+A mandatory inclusion in the application is that the Claimant must file a certificate that the land which is the subject of the judgment or order has not been vacated.
 Landlords in tenant eviction cases often also provide other important supporting information if relevant to their application.

-Instructing a High Court Officer is on paper a more expensive route than Court Bailiffs but in practice many landlords have found this to be more effective and real savings are in practice achieved.
+Instructing a High Court Officer is on paper a more expensive route than Court Bailiffs but from experience, many landlords have found this to be more cost-effective.
+Especially when potential rental income is secured, which otherwise would have been lost owing to protracted delays.

 Rent Arrears in combination with Tenant Eviction (High Court Writ of Possession in combination with a Writ of Control)

 If you are a landlord of a residential property who is owed rent from a tenant, you can also add a claim for money to the possession order.
 This requests from the judge for leave of the Court to transfer the enforcement to a High Court Enforcement Officer.
-Again although at first glance this is more expensive route but in practice has proven to be the most cost effective option.
-The administration of the transfer up of the money claim to the High Court is undertaken at no cost to the client by Elliott Davies Court Enforcement Services (court fee £60 payable).
+Again although at first glance this is a more expensive route but in practice has proven to be the most cost-effective option.
+The administration of the transfer up of the money claim to the High Court is undertaken at no cost to the client by Court Enforcement Services (court fee £71 payable).

-On receipt of your instructions, Elliott Davies Court Enforcement Services will respond very quickly to execute the writ in order to recover the rent owed, and ensure that the residential property is returned to the Landlord’s possession as soon as possible.
+On receipt of your instructions, Court Enforcement Services will respond very quickly to execute the writ in order to recover the rent owed and ensure that the residential property is returned to the Landlord’s possession as soon as possible.

 Commercial Tenants